databrary/presentations/jlsc-15/jlsc.md

 After-the-fact curation consists of ingesting datasets after collection has been completed, typically after all study derivatives (research papers, analyses, etc.) have been created.
 Active curation refers to Databrary's user interface that allows researchers to upload their video data and metadata as they collect it during the course of a study.

-Every data repository faces the problem of defining a metadata schema that will accept a wide variety of datasets, while adding a level of standardization that allows deposits to be easily searched (Hourclé 2008, Orchard 2012).
+Every data repository faces the problem of defining a metadata schema that will accept a wide variety of datasets, while adding a level of standardization that allows deposits to be easily searched (Hourclé, 2008; Orchard, 2014).
 The Databrary team learned early on that requiring only a minimal amount of metadata was preferable to making mandatory exhaustive descriptions of data.
 The latter burdens researchers, reducing their incentive to participate.
 As a result, we have created a system that defines minimum requirements for metadata, but supports the addition of information beyond that minimum, after a dataset has been deposited.